Helen Schell's hair is growing back, and she doesn't plan on trimming it anytime soon.

 A volunteer meeting to prepare for that event will be held at 6:30 p.m.
 Wednesday in the library at Shrewsbury Elementary School, 331 S. Main St. in Shrewsbury Borough.

 "We're really looking for volunteers.
 We need help," said Katie Cooper, American Cancer Society's income development representative.
-"We want volunteers to help make
+"We want volunteers to help make a difference."

 Volunteers are needed to organize and recruit teams, help with fundraising efforts, coordinate logistics, collect refreshments and prizes, and plan entertainment, Cooper said.

 The goals: For the 2012 Relay event in York Township, about 70 teams helped raise $237,500, Cooper said.

 The 2013 goal is to have at least that many teams raise $239,000, during the Relay for Life event at York School of Technology, she said.

 "Teams are raising money throughout the year for relay," Cooper said.
 "They've become a support system for cancer survivors, caregivers, anyone affected by cancer.
 We're creating a relay community.